alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L 13.2: Bitcoin and Smart Contracts.
 Link to my notes on Slack.

-# Coming Up
+- L 14.1: Designing a domain specific language for smart contracts.

-- L 14.1/2: Designing a domain specific language for smart contracts.
+- L 14.2: Working on the Final Report, Deadline Friday <font color=red>May 20</font>.